orca-zhang/borm/README_en.md

 - `d.DB` is a database connection object that supports Exec/Query/QueryRow
 - `t_usr` can be a table name or nested query statement
 - `ctx` is the Context object to pass, defaults to context.Background() if not provided
+- **Reuse functionality is enabled by default**, providing 2-14x performance improvement, no additional configuration needed

 3. (Optional) Define model object
    ``` golang